facebookarchive/swift-hive-metastore/README.md

 The library is supposed to be an API drop-in, it also supports a number of helper APIs from the hive-metastore dependency:

-* org.apache.hadoop.hive.metastore.MetaStoreUtils
+* `org.apache.hadoop.hive.metastore.MetaStoreUtils`
-* org.apache.hadoop.hive.metastore.api.hive_metastoreConstants
+* `org.apache.hadoop.hive.metastore.api.hive_metastoreConstants`
-* org.apache.hadoop.hive.metastore.TableType
+* `org.apache.hadoop.hive.metastore.TableType`
-* org.apache.hadoop.hive.metastore.MetaStoreFS
+* `org.apache.hadoop.hive.metastore.MetaStoreFS`
-* org.apache.hadoop.hive.metastore.ProtectMode
+* `org.apache.hadoop.hive.metastore.ProtectMode`
-* org.apache.hadoop.hive.metastore.Warehouse
+* `org.apache.hadoop.hive.metastore.Warehouse`

+All client pieces that are different from the Apache Hive Metastore are located in the `com.facebook.hive.metastore` package.

 Usage
 -----